 I’m a big fan of free printables – they are so accessible on Pinterest.
 But you might be like me and your printer spazzes out every other day.
 My new favorite alternative?
 Gift bags!
 There are so many beautiful ones, that look like frame-able to me.
 You can put them all together as a beautiful vignette!

 I got these bags from Walmart and the frames from Dollar Tree!
 I’m so happy with how they came out!
-You can also see that container for ornaments thrown in!

 Free Christmas printables are EVERYWHERE on Pinterest.
 Below is one I made myself – ‘O Come Let Us Adore Him’ and you can grab the 8×10 free printable here.